 Kitchen and Bath Design, Certificate of Proficiency

-This skill-oriented program emphasizes visual and oral communication skills necessary for the development of functional and aesthetically pleasing residential kitchen and bath design.
-Students will become familiar with trade, professional and industry resources available both locally and nationally.
+The Kitchen and Bath Design Certificate of Proficiency program emphasizes the visual and oral communication skills necessary for the development of functional and aesthetically pleasing residential kitchen and bath designs.
+Students will become familiar with trade, professional, and industry resources available both locally and nationally.

-Students will become student members of the National Kitchen and Bath Association.
-At the completion of the program, students will be eligible to sit for the AKBD (Associate Kitchen and Bath Designer) exam.
+Students will become student members of the National Kitchen and Bath Association (NKBA).
+At the completion of the program, students will be eligible to sit for the Associate Kitchen and Bath Designer (AKBD) exam.
 Graduates are qualified for entry level positions in the residential kitchen and bath design field.
-This program is fully accredited by the National Kitchen and Bath Association (NKBA).
+This program is fully accredited by the NKBA.

 |ART 151||Interior Design I||3|

 |ART 155||Bath Design||3|

 |ART 156||Advanced Kitchen Design||3|

 |ART 186||Building Systems and Construction for Interior Designers||3|

 |Select one of the following:||3|